adr1an0s0ar3s/ymbed/README.md

 # ymbed

-A simple firefox extension that when on Youtube, if you click E the current video playing will be fullscreened to the tab it's on.
+A simple Firefox extension that when on Youtube, if you click the KeyE the current video playing will be fullscreened to the tab it's on.